mike99mac/zlma/README.md

 # z/VM and Linux Modern Administration
 z/VM and Linux Modern Administration (**zlma**, pronounced "zelma") enables Linux servers running under the z/VM hypervisor on IBM Mainframes to be managed in a more modern fashion.

-## Components
-It consists of these main components:
-- A relational database
-  - Containing pertinent up-to-date data about Linux servers on z
-- Web browser interfaces
-  - ``Commands`` - run z/VM commands
-  - ``Consoles`` - view z/VM console data
-  - ``Finder`` - search the configuration management database (CMDB)
-  - ``VIF`` - The Virtual Image Facility abstracts z/VM function
-- Linux line commands
-  - ``zlma`` - manage DB of zLinux data
-  - ``vif`` - manage many aspects of z/VM
-  - console related commands such as ``spoolcons`` and ``lscons``
-- Virtual Image Facility (VIF)
-  - An abstraction of all z/VM function and administration
-- A RESTful API
-  - So other apps can get to the data

 ## Goals
 Zlma strives to attain these goals: